csparks113/Morse-Code-App/docs/living-spec.md

 - Internationalization plan (if any)
 - Monetization & paywall plan

-Link this file from README has been added.
+This file is linked from the README.